rhaamo/PicoCALC-CALC/README.md

 ```

 #### Special thanks
-[Hsuan Han Lai](https://github.com/adwuard) for initial porting and demo project for the PicoCalc
+[Hsuan Han Lai](https://github.com/adwuard) for initial LVGL porting and demo project for the PicoCalc